 Print Portraits on Canvas Paper with an Inkjet Printer

 Today we would like to explore the idea of using your Inkjet printer for creating art.
 Did you happen to know that you can print portraits on canvas with an Inkjet printer?
 Well, you can and it isn't very difficult and can produce some wonderful gifts for the holidays as well!
-All you really need is your home Inkjet printer, canvas printing sheets, photos or digital art to print and some basic software to help print it out.
+All you really need is your home inkjet printer, canvas printing sheets, photos or digital art to print, some basic software to help print it out and these simple tips from 123inkjets.

 Choosing an image - to get started, you will want to have an image uploaded onto your home computer or pictures that you have uploaded form your computer.
 You can even scan a painted piece of original artwork that you may have created already.
 Please make sure if you copy an image from the Internet, that you have permission to do so!